Covid-19 puts at least 1.5 million South African jobs at risk – Miyelani Mkhabela, IOL.

 5. Cancel newspaper and magazine subscriptions.

 The price of daily or weekly newspapers and magazines can add up to a tidy sum.
 Why not watch the news on TV or read it on your cell phone or laptop?
 If you need reading material, hit up your local library instead.
-Second-hand bookshops offer great books are much reduced prices if you love reading.
+Second-hand bookshops offer great books at much reduced prices if you love reading.
 It is a great way to recirculate books you have finished reading.

 6. Consider reducing/eliminating other regular paid services.